adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 	  margin-bottom: 10px;
 	}

 There's a third option.
 Imagine a checkout flow whereby each page has an identical continue button.
-Beside the continue button is a back link.
+And next to it is a link to go back to the previous step.
 We can do this:

 	.checkoutActions-continueButton {
 	  /*...*/